This tutorials talks about how to store characters and strings in Nim Language.

-Nim Provides following data types
+Nim Provides the following data types

 • Nim Character